benjamincharity/angular-flickity/README.md

 ### `bc-flickity-next`

-The directive `bc-flickity-next` is provided to call the `next()` method on the `Flickity` instance.
+The directive `bc-flickity-next` is provided to call the `next()` method on a `Flickity` instance.

 ```html
 <button bc-flickity-next>Next</button>
 ```

-You can also pass in an optional parameter to control the looping.
-If `true`, the first cell will be selected if at the last cell.
-If `false`, it will do nothing when at the last cell.
+This directive accepts an optional parameter to control the looping.
+If `true` and at the last cell when clicked, Flickity will loop back to the first cell.
+If `false`, it will do nothing when clicked at the last cell.

 ```html
 <button bc-flickity-next="true">Next</button>